Fire Crackers

-Fire Crackers is a British television sitcom that aired from 29 August 1964 to 20 February 1965.
+Fire Crackers is a British television sitcom set in the Croppers End Fire Station, with its 60-year-old fire engine Bessie.
+It aired from 29 August 1964 to 20 February 1965.

 Two series were produced, for a total of 13 episodes.
 The series was produced by Associated Television (ATV), and aired on ITV.
 Unlike many British series of the 1960s, the series survives intact in the archives.